meyerv11045/notes/notes/algorithms/graphs.md

 ### Analysis

 - Enqueing and dequeing take $O(1)$ time
-- All nodes are added to the queue when exploring the entire graph so this takes $O(V)$ time
+- All nodes are added to the queue when exploring the entire graph so this takes $O(V)$ time (overhead for initialization)
 - Once a vertex is dequeued, its entire adjacency linked list is scanned (adding vertices to the queue that have not been visited)
-  - Since all the adjacency lists must be scanned in their entirety, it takes $O(E)$ time
+  - Since all the adjacency lists must be scanned in their entirety, it takes $\Theta(E)$ time
+  - We explore all edges $\Theta(E))$
+    - each edge explored once in undirected graph
+    - each edge explored twice in directed graph
 - Total runtime is $O(V + E)$ linear to the size of the adjacency list of $G$

+## Edge Classification

+- tree edge
+- backward edge
+- forward edge

+## Connectivity

+There is a path from each vertex to every other vertex

+### Directed Graph

+- Strongly Connected
+- Strongly connected components or strong components
+- An SCC is a set of vertices such that there is a path from every vertex to every other vertex in the set

+### Undirected Graph

+- Connected- run DFS or BFS and see you visit all the nodes (keep a count and compare to size of graph)
+- Connected Components
+- Articulation Points- every path btw v and w contains a, then a is an articulation point OR removing a  splits G into two or more parts
+- Biconnected Components- no articulation points in the graph

+### Finding Strongly Connected Components on Directed Graphs

+1. Perform DFS (from random start vertex), when a vertex is finished (colored black) push onto a stack
+2. Compute the transpose of the graph (flip direction of edges)
+3. Run DFS on $G^T$, with the starting vertex being the top of the stack
+   - When you get stuck, pop from the stack to restart DFS with a new start ppint
+4. Each tree in the DFS forest of $G^T$ is a strongly connected component

+- Why does this work?
+- This algorithm doesn't apply to undirected graphs

+### Finding Articulation Points on Undirected Graphs